 What to serve with Ninja Foodi corned beef and cabbage

 Whether you have made dutch oven corned beef and cabbage or this one the same things typically are served together.
+Simple cabbage recipes are always a winner for dinner. 😉

-- This pull apart bread with refrigerated biscuits is semi homemade with refrigerated biscuits and so good
+This pull apart bread with refrigerated biscuits is semi homemade with refrigerated biscuits and so good Then make this Irish potato candy for dessert as a special treat!

-What can you make with leftover corned beef?
+What can you make with leftovers

 Question- Do you use any of the juices/brine that was in the package with the corned beef or just drain the meat and then add the beer?